MicrosoftDocs/learn/learn-pr/azure-devops/deploy-kubernetes/includes/4-deploy-kubernetes.md

 **Mara:** I am going to replace our existing **Deploy** stage with one that uses a deployment job.
 A *deployment job* is a special kind of job that allows us to associate our deployment with the Azure DevOps environment created earlier.
 This will make it easier to track deployment history, which will be especially useful as our solutions get more sophisticated.
 Another benefit is that it helps us monitor our Kubernetes cluster with integrated features for reviewing pods, services, and more.

-1. Remove the existing **Deploy** stage and replace it with the code below.
+1. Remove the existing **Deploy** stage (everything after the build stage) and replace it with the code below.
 Note the highlighted code that specifies the deployment environment to use created by `(Azure DevOps environment name).(AKS namespace)`.

     [!code-yml[](code/4-5-azure-pipelines.yml?highlight=9)]